-This Guide and the technical standards referenced herein should be applied using a graded approach.
+This Guide and the technical standards referenced should be applied using a graded approach.
 The graded application is dependent upon the hazards and/or level of risk associated with the activity or structures, systems, and components under consideration.
+Assessments areas should be selected based on risk and ranked based on the consequences and likelihood of occurrence.
+Those with higher risks should be ranked higher.
+Those activities with multiple lower risks might need to be ranked higher depending on the combined consequences and likelihood of occurrence.
+This may result in identifying risks that crosscut several programs, activities, or organizations, thus benefiting more than one organization.
 The scope, depth, and rigor of assessments should be determined by the use of a grading process before performing the activity.
 The purpose of grading is to select assessment activities consistent with their importance to safety, cost, schedule, and success of the program.